Brassicas, Downy Mildew

 - Removal of crop debris and weed hosts may reduce inoculum.

 - Practice rotation with non-brassica crops.
+A two-year rotation away from brassicas is an important management step.

 - Manage Downy Mildew on transplants in the seedling bed by improving air circulation, irrigating early in the day, and applying fungicides.